spielhuus/lungan/.nvim/lungan/luadoc.md

   creating the documentation.
-Do not make up things that can not be taken from the code information. when documenting a lua class, also document all fields created in the constructor
+Do not make up things that can not be taken from the code information. when documenting a lua class, also document all fields created in the constructor just create a documentation for the section after the cursor. dont document anything else. analyze what the section after the cursor is, what
+  the functionality is and carefully create a documentation.
 context: |
   return function(buf, line1, line2)
     local lines_before = vim.api.nvim_buf_get_lines(buf, 0, line1, false)